211225347/Smart-Academic-Library-Assistance-System-SALAS-/reflection7.md

 the template rather than fitting the template to the workflow.
 When I reversed this and started from the sprint plan in AGILE_PLANNING.md, the right customizations became obvious immediately.

+One challenge encountered was configuring GitHub Project automation rules, as some issue transitions did not update as expected.
+This was resolved by standardizing issue statuses and ensuring all issues were correctly linked to the Project, which improved workflow visibility and reduced manual adjustments.